-Unity Budget Resilience Budget Solidarity Budget Fortitude Budget 18 February 2020 26 March 2020 6 April 2020 26 May 2020 Employers will receive an 8% cash grant on the gross monthly wages of each local employee (applicable to Singapore Citizens and Permanent Residents only) for 3 months computed based on October 2019 to December 2019 monthly wages, subject to a monthly wage cap of \$3,600 per employee.
+Unity Budget Resilience Budget Solidarity Budget Fortitude Budget Ministerial Statement 18 February 2020 26 March 2020 6 April 2020 26 May 2020 17 August 2020 Employers will receive an 8% cash grant on the gross monthly wages of each local employee (applicable to Singapore Citizens and Permanent Residents only) for 3 months computed based on October 2019 to December 2019 monthly wages, subject to a monthly wage cap of \$3,600 per employee.
 The JSS has been enhanced as follows: Employers will receive a 25% cash grant on the gross monthly wages of each local employee (applicable to Singapore Citizens and Permanent Residents only) for 9 months computed based on October 2019 to July 2020 (exclude January 2020) monthly wages, subject to a monthly wage cap of \$4,600 per employee.
 75% for companies in the Aviation and Tourism sector; 50% for companies in the Food Services sector.
 The JSS payout for wages in April 2020 has been increased to 75% for all companies.
 The first tranche of JSS payout is brought forward from May 2020 to April 2020.
-The JSS payout for wages in May 2020 has been increased to 75% for all companies (as previously announced at the Multi-Ministry Taskforce Press Conference on 21 April 2020 2).
+The JSS payout for wages in May 2020 has been increased to 75% for all companies (as previously announced at the Multi-Ministry Taskforce Press Conference on 21 April 2020 ).
 The JSS has been enhanced to provide wage support for 10 months computed based on October 2019 to August 2020 (exclude January 2020) monthly wages, subject to a monthly wage cap of \$4,600 per employee.
-As circuit breaker measures are gradually eased, employers not yet allowed to resume operations will continue to receive 75% wage support, during the period https://www.iras.gov.sg/irashome/Schemes/Businesses/Jobs-Support-Scheme--JSS-/
+As circuit breaker measures are gradually eased, employers not yet allowed to resume operations will continue to receive 75% wage support, during the period for which they are not allowed to resume operations, or until August 2020, whichever is earlier.
+Refinement of the classification of firms in the different JSS tiers; the level of wage support for firms in sectors that are more severely impacted is increased from the previous 25% to either 75% or 50%.
+The JSS has been enhanced as follows: Extension of JSS by up to seven months (but at lower support levels) to cover wages from September 2020 to March 2021; and Adjustment of the base tiers of JSS support from September 2020 to March 2021 for all sectors With the JSS extension, most businesses will receive wage support for 17 months to help them retain as many employees as possible.
+Over these months, JSS support will range from 10% to 75%.

-The summary of the JSS and its subsequent enhancements are as follows:
+Table 1: Summary of the JSS and its subsequent enhancements